 “Finally on my last day on the ISS, I got a pic of the Pyramid – it took me seven months to get it,” says Virts.
 “The way orbital mechanics work you get a day pass and night pass over a particular place every day, but some passes are close, and some could be 100km away,” says Virts.
 “And there’s a lot of work to do, plus sleep – so I quickly realised I would have to set an alarm if I wanted to take photos of specific places.”

 "I used 200-300mm lenses from the cupola to take close-ups, but that was more Scott Kelly's thing – he used an 800mm lens from the lab window," explains Virts.
-Kelly – on his gruelling Year in Space mission – took (opens in new tab).
-So did British astronaut Tim Peake, who arrived on the ISS in December 2015, and has since produced the wonderful book (opens in new tab).
+Kelly – on his gruelling Year in Space mission – took many stunning close-ups of Earth.
+So did British astronaut Tim Peake, who arrived on the ISS in December 2015, and has since produced the wonderful book Hello, is this planet Earth?
+My View from the International Space Station.

 Although framing images of specific places on Earth was always tempting, as well a challenging, Virts preferred to take more artistic shots that place Earth in its actual context – a planet floating alone in space.